gramineproject/gramine/Documentation/python/writing-sgx-sign-plugins.rst

 Writing plugins for signing SGX enclaves
 ========================================

-SGX cryptosystem uses RSA-3072 with modulus 3 for signing SIGSTRUCT.
+SGX cryptosystem uses RSA-3072 with modulus 3 for signing a SIGSTRUCT.
 However there are different arrangements where suitable keys are kept and used for operations.
-Keyfile is not always available (e.g. HSMs explicitly prevent users from extracting keys), so we need adaptable ways of signing the enclaves.
+Keyfile is not always available (e.g. HSMs explicitly prevent users from extracting keys), so we need adaptable ways of signing enclaves.
 This document describes how to implement a |~| plugin that allows Gramine to access different APIs for signing SGX enclaves.